Dissertation introduction, conclusion and abstract

 It is your job at this point to make one last push to the finish to create a cohesive and organised final chapter.
 If your concluding chapter is unstructured or some sort of ill-disciplined rambling, the person marking your work might be left with the impression that you lacked the appropriate skills for writing or that you lost interest in your own work.

-To avoid these pitfalls, you will need to know what is expected of you and what you need to include in your successful dissertation conclusion chapter.
+To avoid these pitfalls and fully understand how to write a dissertation conclusion, you will need to know what is expected of you and what you need to include.

 There are three parts (at a minimum) that need to exist within your dissertation conclusion.
 These include: